vickumar1981/pyeffects/docs/either.rst

    >>> v.is_left()
    False

-For example, say we want to convert a string to an integer, and then double the value if it is a valid integer.
+Let's say we want to convert a string to an integer, and then double the value if it is a valid integer.
 We can map successful values as `Right` and invalid values to `Left`.

    >>> from pyeffects.Either import *